kahnpoint/chippy/readme.md

     * ```mkdir chippy```
     * ```cd chippy```
   * Put the app.py file from this repository into the folder
-  * Create a folder called images, which is where generated images will be saved, if enabled
+  * Create a folder called images, which is where generated images will be saved
     * ```mkdir images```
   * Open app.py to input your keys and make sure all the settings are what you want
     * ```sudo nano app.py```